notnola/pinychat/README.md

 ### Commands

 `/command [options]`.
 Use `?` option for full list of options.
-Some commands are currently only accessible directly from the lib.
+Some commands are currently only accessible directly from the module.

 * `say` *[message]*: say message
 * `adminsay` *[adminmessage]*: say admin message